-Why do some believe the younger generation in Australia worse off than baby boomers.
+Why do some believe the younger generation in Australia are worse off than baby boomers.

 Young Australians today face many challenges that make them worse off compared to the Baby Boomer generation.
 Let’s explore some key issues including housing affordability, wage growth, job security, student debt, living costs, taxation policy and environmental concerns.